Brief: How To Get Pee Out Of A Mattress

 Put baking soda on a wet sponge or cloth and scrub the damp area.
 The baking soda will help to neutralize any odor that might remain.
-Vacuum up with an attachment with a hose and nozzle brush, or use a vacuum cleaner with a hose attachment to remove as much of any particles as possible and then vacuum again.
+Vacuum up with an attachment with a hose and nozzle brush, or use a vacuum cleaner with a hose attachment to remove as many of any particles as possible and then vacuum again.

 Let it dry completely.
 Anything on the mattress that you don’t want to get wet should be removed.
 Some of these particles may take time to dry as they will most likely affect the fibers of the mattress.
 Inspect the mattress before you leave it out to dry and make sure nothing is left behind.

 How To Get Urine Out Of Memory Foam Mattress

 To get urine out of a memory foam mattress, you can use any product that will break down the protein stains in the foam.
 Some people prefer to make their cleaner containing ingredients purchased at the dollar store.
 Others recommend using a commercial product like Nature’s Miracle.
 But before using any cleaner on your memory foam mattress, read the label of the product carefully.
 Many of these cleaners are very strong and will damage all types of foams.